Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/percentage/concept-of-base.md

 weight: 3
 ---

-x as a percentage of y =  𝑥/𝑦 × 100%    - y is the base
+x as a percentage of y =  𝑥/𝑦 × 100%

+Here, y is the base.

 E.g. Mragank scores 60% marks. - So here maximum marks is the base